samsuh/2025-learnings/README.md

 prometheus done. grafana left. grafana done. check for accessibility. tricky because theres no ssh enabled. might try laptop plugged into LAN for now, or set up key-based ssh later. grafana accessed. set up dashboard using `1860`.
-Do i want to add monitoring for clients as well? i have to look up the flags to enable metrics collections on the clients (have to do this for each client), configuring prometheus to poll emtrics from client, then importing a new dashboard to grafana.
+Do i want to add monitoring for clients as well? i have to look up the flags to enable metrics collections on the clients (have to do this for each client), configuring prometheus to poll emtrics from client, then importing a new dashboard to grafana. monitoring good now - it's not exposed publicly, only over LAN.

+still left is:
+- next is configuring the UPS,
+- then revisiting IPMI stuff.
+- then practicing a few failure scenarios, maybe configuring rescuenode?
+- add mev boost relays and test everything again